HTML5 Boilerplate homepage | Documentation table of contents

 OS-specific and editor-specific files should be ignored using a “global ignore” that applies to all repositories on your system.

-For example, add the following to your ~/.gitconfig
+For example, add the following to your ~/.gitconfig, where the .gitignore

 in your HOME directory contains the files and directories you’d like to